Azure/terraform-azurerm-avm-res-desktopvirtualization-workspace/README.md

 ### <a name="input_tags"></a> [tags](#input\_tags)

-Description: Map of tags to assign to the resource.
+Description: (Optional) Tags of the resource.

 Type: `map(string)`